munazzashifa/munazzashifa/README.md

 👋 Hello there!
-I'm Munazza Shifa, a Computer Science junior.
+I'm Munazza Shifa, a Computer Science student at the University of Illinois at Chicago.

 💻 I'm passionate about writing code, exploring new programming languages, and collaborating on exciting projects.